rakkasjs/rakkas-realworld/readme.md

 #### Test API

 The `src/api/test` folder contains a few endpoints intended to be used as testing helpers. `/api/test/ping` responds to `HEAD` requests in order to detect the time the server becomes functional before starting the tests.
 A `POST` request to `/api/test/reset` resets the database, it is called before starting an integration test.
 A `POST` request to `/api/test/populate` or `/api/test/populate-2` seeds the database with some test data and `POST /api/test/create-user` creates a user.
-A middleware protects these endpoints and only allows them to run when `NODE_ENV` environment variable is set to `test`.
+A middleware guards these endpoints and only allows them to run when `NODE_ENV` environment variable is set to `test`.

 ### Frontend